 If you really can’t help munching while you are watching a movie, swap out unhealthy options for healthier ones.
 Choose crispy carrot and celery sticks with hummus or a small serving of mixed nuts.
 Want something cool, sweet and refreshing?
 Freeze melon balls to get an ice cream-like experience without the guilt.

 Keep your food cravings out of the house

 You know the saying “out of sight, out of mind,” right?
 It’s so true when it comes to food cravings.
 As much as possible, keep these things out of your home.
 If you get late-night cravings, you won’t have those things around to binge on, and you’ll be less likely to go out of your way to get them.

 Cravings will come and go, but when you’re armed with solutions to combat them, you’re putting yourself in the position to control the cravings, rather than being controlled by them.

-So, let's get honest here.
-I have a strong selective cravings for chocolate bars.
-I notice it happens when I am overwhelm or dealing with tough issues.
+So, let’s get honest here.
+I have strong selective cravings for chocolate bars.
+I notice it happens when I am overwhelmed or dealing with tough issues.
 It makes me feel better right away and then crashed later with tears of guilt.

 What craving nags you the most?

 We are having our Grand Re-opening on August 18th, 2018 at 11 am.
 Come celebrate our new location with us and bring your family and friends.
 You can reply to RSVP and tell us how many in your party!